Step 4: Explore your data geographically

 10. For this example, you want to see which states are doing well, and which states are doing poorly in sales.

-11. In the Palette drop-down list, select Red-Green Diverging and click OK.
+11. In the Palette drop-down list, select Orange-Blue Diverging and close the dialog.
 This allows you to see quickly the low performers and the high performers.

 12. Your view updates to look like this:

-A map with red-green diverging colors based on total sales for the state
+A map with blue-orange diverging colors based on total sales for the state

 But wait.
-Everything just went red!
+There's so much orange!
 What happened?

 The data is accurate, and technically you can compare low performers with high performers, but is that really the whole story?

-Are sales in some of those states really that terrible, or are there just more people in Florida who want to buy your products?
-Maybe you have smaller or fewer stores in the states that appear red.
-Or maybe there’s a higher population density in the states that appear green, so there are just more people to buy your stuff.
+Are sales in those orange states really that terrible, or are there simply more people in Florida to buy your products?
+Maybe you have smaller or fewer stores in the states that appear orange.
+Or maybe there’s a higher population density in the states that appear blue, so there are just more people to buy your stuff.

 Either way, there’s no way you want to show this view to your boss because you aren't confident the data is telling a useful story.

-13. Click the Undo icon in the toolbar to return to that nice, blue view.
+13. Click the Undo icon Left pointing arrow icon. in the toolbar to return to that nice, blue view.

 14. There’s still a color problem.
 Everything looks dandy—that’s the problem!